Trolling in Deep Sea Offshore Maui Waters for Wahoo (Ono) or Mahi Mahi, Bottom Fishing for Long-Tail Red Snapper or Moonfish

 ALL THE ABOVE INFO IS ONLY A GENERAL REFERENCE

+The fishing is good year round.
 Our advice is go the day and time of year that best fits your schedule and go on the type of fishing charter that caters to what you most want to experience.
-We operate all types of charters; offering offshore deep sea sport fishing and inshore bottom fishing year round.
+Maui offers all types of charters; offshore deep sea sport fishing and inshore bottom fishing.